Using TACACS+ and RADIUS to Control Access to the Arista Analytics CLI

 Read-only users can only access login mode, from which they can view most show commands, with some limitations, including the following:

-• TACACS, SNMP and user configuration is not visible to the read-only user in the output from the show running-config command.
+• TACACS, SNMP, and user configuration are not visible to the read-only user in the output from the show running-config command.

 • show snmp, show user, and show support commands are disabled for the read-only user.